 Near Observation Area - Lat-Long: 36.077511, -83.23835

 Hours: daylight hours

 Site Description: Rankin WMA, 1,255 acres, is composed of islands and floodplains that are submerged during the warm season impoundment of Douglas Reservoir.
-In late spring, summer, and early fall, the area consists of mudflats, open shallows, and both inundated and dry floodplain forest.
+In late spring, summer, and early fall, the area consists of mudflats, open shallows, and both inundated and dry floodplain forests.